redhat-italy/hacep/hacep-examples/README.md

 ----------------

 CLI Example of HACEP.
 Deployed in a plain JVM.
+Detailed instructions in its README.md

 HACEP EAP Playground
 --------------------

 REST Example of HACEP.
 Deployed in EAP.
+Detailed instructions in its README.md